StackExchange/dnscontrol/documentation/byo-secrets.md

 2. On the "Variables" tab, add `*_DOMAIN` with the name of a test domain.
 This domain must already exist in the account.
 The DNS records of the domain will be deleted, so please use a test domain or other disposable domain.

+{% hint style="info" %}
-Note: For the main project, variables are added here: https://github.com/StackExchange/dnscontrol/settings/variables/actions
+For the main project, variables are added here: [https://github.com/StackExchange/dnscontrol/settings/variables/actions](https://github.com/StackExchange/dnscontrol/settings/variables/actions)
+{% endhint %}

 3. On the "Secrets" tab, add the other env variables.